syncfusion-content/fileformat-docs/File-Formats/DocIO/Open-and-save-Word-document-in-Blazor.md

 Step 3: Choose **Blazor Server App** and click Create button to create a new Blazor Server-Side application for .NET Core 3.0.0-preview9.

-Step 4: To **Open and save a Word document in server-side application**, install [Syncfusion.DocIO.Net.Core](https://www.nuget.org/packages/Syncfusion.DocIO.Net.Core) to the Blazor project.
+Step 4: To **open and save a Word document in server-side application**, install [Syncfusion.DocIO.Net.Core](https://www.nuget.org/packages/Syncfusion.DocIO.Net.Core) to the Blazor project.

 N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion license key in your application to use our components.